 There is no question that as artificial intelligence becomes more prevalent in business and society, some jobs as we know them today—particularly those focused on rote tasks and labor—will eventually go away.
 But this should not cause a sense of doom and gloom, and it will not happen overnight.
 In fact, studies show that it often takes 7 to 10 years after a technology is created for it to be fully integrated in organizations—particularly technology as complex as artificial intelligence.
 Still, leaders must acknowledge this reality with their workforce, and begin to create strategies now on how to help affected employees develop the skills to transition to new roles.
 Ultimately, being honest and transparent about the future will help to build trust and buy-in with your employees, customers, and shareholders.

 The Mathematical Corporation: Where Machine Intelligence and Human Ingenuity Achieve the Impossible, by Booz Allen machine intelligence experts Joshua Sullivan and Angela Zutavern, is the first book to show business leaders how to compete in this new era: by combining the mathematical smarts of machines with the intellect of visionary leaders.
 Read More

-Discover your blueprint to lead in the machine intelligence era in Booz Allen’s new book The Mathematical Corporation: Where Machine Intelligence & Human Ingenuity Achieve the Impossible, available now.
-With unparalleled expertise on our industry-leading team of data scientists, domain experts, and consultants, Booz Allen can help your organization begin its journey of transformation using machine intelligence.
+Discover your blueprint to lead in the artificial intelligence era in Booz Allen’s new book The Mathematical Corporation: Where Machine Intelligence & Human Ingenuity Achieve the Impossible, available now.
+With unparalleled expertise on our industry-leading team of data scientists, domain experts, and consultants, Booz Allen can help your organization begin its journey of transformation using artificial intelligence.